 Clinical trials are studies to develop, produce and evaluate the effectiveness of new treatments and therapies for diseases.

-Craig B. Langman, MD, is the division chief and has a long-standing interest in genetic bone and kidney stone disease.
+Craig B. Langman, MD, has a long-standing interest in genetic bone and kidney stone disease.
 His current work focuses on the translational aspects of genetic bases of these diseases and the pharmacogenetics of specific bone dysplasias.

 Jerome C. Lane, MD, has major areas of clinical interest including pathogenesis of hemolytic-uremic syndrome (HUS), and mechanisms of clinical progression in congenital renal disease and urogenital malformations.
 In addition, Dr. Lane has a considerable background and laboratory experience in renal transport of major ions.